42. Graphs-6 : MST, DSU

 -----------------------------------------------------------------------------------------------------------------------------

-2. Although it takes logN time at first for finding parent, but due to path compression, for later stages, it is done in constant time.
-And also after path compression rank is not changed because it is rank and not height
+2. Although it takes logN time at first for finding parent, but due to

-2. Although it takes logN time at first for finding parent, but due to path compression, for later stages, it is done in constant time.
-And also after path compression rank is not changed because it is rank and not height
+path compression, for later stages, it is done in constant time.
+Also, after path compression, rank is not changed, because it is rank and not height

-3. why connect smaller to larger ?
+3. Why connect smaller to larger ?

-because whenever we connect a to b then distance covered by nodes in a to reach ultimate parent increase , so if we choose a to be of smaller rank or size then there will be lesser no. of nodes that will have to travel larger distance to find their parent
+- so if we choose A to be of smaller rank, or size, then there will be lesser no. of nodes that will have to travel larger distance to find their parent

 -----------------------------------------------------------------------------------------------------------------------------

-Union By Size-
+# Union By Size-

 size(x) => no. of nodes(including x) in the tree rooted at x